PiniginS/my_deal_tg_bot/README.md

 /dtag [TAG_NAME] - Set or get default tag, call without param return current default tag /deals - Get all items with default tag
 /rmdeals [TAG_NAME] - Remove all deals with tag
+Use + or - to add or delete item for current tag